Majormekzy/Github-Bot/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

 This `README.md` file provides a comprehensive overview of the project, including setup instructions, environment variables, usage, and GitHub Actions workflow configuration.
-It follows best practices for documentation and should help users understand and use your project effectively..
+It follows best practices for documentation and should help users understand and use your project effectively